The World First Known Architect??

 Future pyramid inspired

-Imhotep's feature was later a prototype, more well -known pyramid - as the great pyramid of Giza.
+Imhotep's feature was later a prototype, a more well-known pyramid - the Great Pyramid of Giza.

-His idea of magnificent, symbolic architecture inspired Egypt and beyond temp design, column styles and urban planning.
+His idea of magnificent, symbolic architecture inspired Egypt and beyond, temple design, column styles, and urban planning.

 Father of architecture and medicine

-Imhotep is sometimes called "father of architecture" and the first doctor to be known.
+Imhotep is sometimes called "the father of architecture" and the first doctor to be known.

-Their methods and designs were so advanced that modern engineers and historians still study him.
+Their methods and designs were so advanced that modern engineers and historians still study them.

 Function IMHOTEP -GRACE

-• Architecture designed step pyramid, first stone monument
+• Architecture designed the step pyramid, the first stone monument

 • Engineering made a massive construction plan

-• Therapy respected and finally deified as an ointment
+• Therapy was respected and finally deified as an ointment

 • Heritage is worshiped as a God for over 2000 years